 El Dorado 8-year is a medium-bodied premium rum which has been recently added to the El Dorado portfolio.
 Distilled from fermented molasses, it is a nice option between the heavier 12-year and lighter 5-year counterparts.

-I find this great rum to stand in between the 5 yo and the 12 yo.
-It`s a great sipper and mixer, both and to a good price.
+I find this rum to stand in between the 5 yo and the 12 yo.
+The 15g/L added sugar takes down my rating.

 Although this one can be sipped, I would recommend it for drinks.
 But you get quite a good rum compared to the price.